samsuh/2026-journal/README.md

 # 2026-journal

+## 1/21/26
+Parents leaving today.
+Got credit card reissued after it snapped in half. it'll take a week. i might as well look into getting a new card.

 ## 1/20/26
 Parents visiting today, mainly to go visit the hospital.
 We have a way of getting under each other's skins, and triggering each other.
 I have to cut them some slack; theyre not trying to piss me off, it's kind of just how they are.